Mike Tyson Net Worth

 How Mike Tyson Rebuilt His Fortune

 Tyson’s financial story is one of extraordinary highs and lows.
-At his peak he was the highest-paid fighter on earth, earning over $30 million for single bouts in the 1990s and an estimated $400 million across his career.
-Yet by 2003 he had filed for bankruptcy, reportedly hundreds of millions of dollars in debt after years of extravagant spending, legal costs and mismanagement — one of the most cited cautionary tales in sports finance.
+At his peak he was the highest-paid fighter on earth, earning over $30 million for single bouts in the 1990s and roughly $400 million across his career.
+Yet by 2003 he had filed for bankruptcy after years of extravagant spending, legal costs and mismanagement — one of the most cited cautionary tales in sports finance.

 His second act has been a methodical rebuild.
 A scene-stealing cameo in The Hangover (2009) and a Spike Lee-directed one-man Broadway show revived his earning power.
-He then launched the Tyson Ranch / Tyson 2.0 cannabis brand, built a hit podcast in Hotboxin’ with Mike Tyson, and headlined the heavily watched 2024 Netflix bout against Jake Paul — a significant payday that capped his comeback.
+He then co-founded the Tyson 2.0 cannabis brand — which Forbes reported generated about $150 million in revenue in 2023 — built Hotboxin’ into a hit podcast, and headlined the 2024 Netflix bout against Jake Paul.

-Today Tyson’s income is driven less by the ring than by his enduring cultural brand — cannabis products, podcasting, appearances, licensing and the occasional high-profile event.
-It is a far more diversified, sustainable foundation than the fight purses that once made and then unmade his fortune.
+Today Tyson’s income is driven less by the ring than by his cultural brand — cannabis products, appearances, licensing and the occasional high-profile event.
+In late 2025 he expanded Tyson 2.0’s reach through a licensing deal with TerrAscend and launched the Price Fighter shopping venture with ChaChing (Fox Business).

 Related Net Worth Profiles